Aniket-kr1030/HumanBrainSim/README.md

 ```bash
 python run_model.py --config config.yaml --speech --camera
 ```
 The program will run indefinitely until you press `Ctrl+C`.
+A small window shows the live camera feed with the current audio amplitude and TD-error overlaid as text so you can visually monitor what the model is sensing.
 Use the `--steps` flag to limit the number of cycles when testing.

 ### Hardware acceleration